• Home /

 How to pronounce it: “FIZZ-bo”

-FSBO is a home sale method by which a homeowner sells their home without a real estate agent.
-Home sellers go FSBO to avoid paying real estate commissions to a listing agent.
-They will often pay sales commissions to the buyer’s agent.
+FSBO is a method where homeowners sell their home without using a real estate agent to avoid paying listing agent commissions.
+FSBO sellers may still pay commissions to the buyer’s agent.

 HMDA: Home Mortgage Disclosure Act